[4 Steps] Django Social Login with Facebook

 • Run Your Django Project.

-Now start web server with below command.
+Now start the web server with the below command.

 python manage.py runserver